DataDog/jmxfetch/README.md

 First of all and most importantly, **thank you** for sharing.

 If you want to submit code, please fork this repository and submit pull requests against the `master` branch.
+For a general project overview refer to [build, module, dependency and other diagrams](https://sourcespy.com/github/datadogjmxfetch/).

 Please note that the Agent is licensed for simplicity's sake under a simplified BSD license, as indicated in the `LICENSE` file.